puppetlabs/puppet-docs/source/guides/file_serving.markdown

 * * *

-The Puppet master daemon includes a server for copying files to nodes, which can be used in the source attributes of file objects with the puppet: URI protocol.
+The `puppet master` daemon includes a file server for transferring static files.
+If a `file` resource declaration contains a `puppet:` URI in its `source` attribute, nodes will retrieve that file from the master's file server:

     # copy a remote file to /etc/sudoers
     file { "/etc/sudoers":